Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Over/under insights

-- Philadelphia and its opponents have combined to score more than 43.5 points in 10 of 16 games this season.
+- Philadelphia has combined with its opponents to score more than 43 points in 11 of 16 games this season.

-- The two teams combine to score 56 points per game, 12.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 56, is 13.0 points greater than Saturday's over/under.

 Cowboys stats and trends